badshah142645/ZhenSphere/README.md

 ## What is ZhenSphere?

-ZhenSphere is a powerful Next.js-based web app builder that combines **C**laude Code's (Cursor CLI also supported!) advanced AI agent capabilities with **ZhenSphere**'s simple and intuitive app building experience.
+ZhenSphere is a powerful Next.js-based web app builder that combines **Zheh**Sphere Code's (Cursor CLI also supported!) advanced AI agent capabilities with **ZhenSphere**'s simple and intuitive app building experience.
 Just describe your app idea - "I want a task management app with dark mode" - and watch as ZhenSphere instantly generates the code and shows you a live preview of your working app.
 You can deploy your app to Vercel and integrate database with Supabase for free.

 This open-source project empowers you to build and deploy professional web applications easily for **free**.